openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Partly

-A signature contains a *parameter list* that specifies an identifier and a type of each parameter.
+A signature contains a *parameter list* that specifies an identifier as each parameter name and a type of each parameter.
 Every parameter’s type must be explicitly defined.
-The last parameter of a function can be a *rest parameter* (see :ref:`Rest Parameter`).

 .. code-block:: abnf

     parameterList:
-        parameter (',' parameter)* (',' restParameter)?
+        parameter (',' parameter)* (',' optionalParameters|restParameter)?
         | restParameter
+        | optionalParameters
         ;

     parameter:
         identifier ':' type
-        | optionalParameter
         ;

     restParameter:
         '...' parameter
         ;

-An *optional parameter* (see :ref:`Optional Parameters`) allows to omit the corresponding argument when calling a function.
+The last parameter of a function can be a *rest parameter* (see :ref:`Rest Parameter`) or a sequence of *optional parameters* (see :ref:`Optional Parameters`).
+Such construction allows to omit the corresponding argument when calling a function.
 If a parameter is not *optional*, then each function call must contain an argument corresponding to that parameter.
 Non-optional parameters are called the *required parameters*.

 The function below has *required parameters*: